 Mortality and cause of death data

-Period lifetables by sex and single year of age (0-110+) were retrieved from the Human Mortality Database (12) for Denmark, Sweden and Norway for the period 1960 to 2014.
+Period lifetables by sex and single year of age (0-110+) were retrieved from the Human Mortality Database (12) for Denmark and Sweden for the period 1960 to 2014.
 Cause-of-death data were taken from the WHO Mortality Database to compute the proportion of deaths by cause, age, and sex in a given year.(20) Cause-of-death data are available in 5-year age and single year categories.
 To increase the accuracy of the resulting estimates,(21) causes of death were ungrouped into single years of age using efficient estimation of smooth distributions.(22)

 Cause-of-death classification

 Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) for the period studied.(23) Deaths were grouped in seven major cause-of-death categories aimed at capturing conditions that might have affected mortality in these countries.
 We considered that smoking prevalence was comparatively high among women (and still remains higher) in Denmark;(14, 24) that the decrease in mortality from heart conditions (cardiovascular revolution) took place during the studied period;(25) and that the management of infectious diseases has improved greatly over the past half century.(26) Hence, we grouped causes of death up to age 84 as follows: 1) Cancers sensitive to smoking,(27) 2) Cancers not sensitive to smoking, 3) Cardiovascular diseases, 4) Non-infectious respiratory diseases, 5) Infectious respiratory diseases, 6) External causes and 7) Rest of causes.
 For ICD codes and details on the classification see Supplementary Table 1.
-Causes of death above age 85 were not decomposed, because of lower reliability in the presence of multi-morbidities.(28) Our groupings over the various ICD revisions were cross-checked with other coding practices across ICD versions in the literature.(29) We also checked for discontinuities in death counts for each of the seven causes of death over ICD transition years (Supplementary Figures 2-4).
+Causes of death above age 85 were not decomposed, because of lower reliability in the presence of multi-morbidities.(28) Our groupings over the various ICD revisions were cross-checked and consistent with other coding practices across ICD versions in the literature.(29) We also checked for discontinuities in death counts for each of the seven cause-of-death groups over ICD transition years (Supplementary Figure 2).
+If major breaks occur in these figures at years when ICD versions changed, it would indicate coding practice inconsistencies rather than real changes in cause-specific mortality.

 Lifespan inequality measure

-Several dispersion measures have been proposed to analyze lifespan inequality.(30) Here, we use the coefficient of variation (CoV), which is the standard deviation divided by the mean of the lifetable age-at-death distribution, i.e. life expectancy (Supplementary Section 1 for a brief description).
-CoV has been found to be a good indicator to measure lifespan inequality.(31) The strong correlation between dispersion indicators suggests that main conclusions and results would not differ much between measures used.(30, 32, 33) Life expectancy and lifespan inequality (CoV) were calculated for Denmark, Norway and Sweden throughout 1960-2014.(8)
+Several dispersion measures have been proposed to analyze lifespan inequality.(30) Here, we use the coefficient of variation (CoV), which is the standard deviation divided by the mean of the lifetable age-at-death distribution, i.e. life expectancy (Supplementary Section 2 for a brief description).
+CoV has been found to be a good indicator to measure lifespan inequality.(31) The strong correlation between dispersion indicators suggests that main conclusions and results would not differ much between measures used.(30, 32, 33) Life expectancy and lifespan inequality (CoV) were calculated for Denmark and Sweden throughout 1960-2014.

+A particular attribute of lifespan inequality indicators is the threshold age that separates the ‘young-age component’, also called premature mortality, from the ‘old-age component’.(8) For example, saving lives at any age result in increasing life expectancy.
+For lifespan inequality, improvements below the threshold age decreases inequality, while improvements above increase lifespan inequality.

 Decomposition techniques

-Cause-by-age decompositions of the changes in lifespan and lifespan inequality in Denmark, Norway and Sweden were made from 1960 to 2014 using standard decomposition techniques.(34) These decompositions allow singling out any period during those years, for instance 1975-1995.
+Cause-by-age decompositions of the changes in life expectancy and lifespan inequality in Denmark and Sweden were made from 1960 to 2014 using standard decomposition techniques.(34) These decompositions allow singling out any period during those years, for instance 1975-1995.
 We quantified the cause-by-age contributions to the current differences in life expectancy and lifespan inequality between Denmark and Sweden for females and males.

 Results